Declaration of interests

 I was on the Expert Reference Group for the Dame Carol Black Independent Review on Drugs.
 In March 2021, I joined a DrugScience working group on Safe Injection Facilities.

-I have also been involved with the Faculty of Public Health Special Interest Group on Drugs.
-In 2023 I was given Honorary Membership of the Faculty of Public Health which means I can remain involved with the FPH SIG.
+I am involved with the Faculty of Public Health Special Interest Group on Drugs.
+In 2023 I was given Honorary Membership of the Faculty of Public Health.

 British Journal of General Practice (BJGP)